bcgov/nr-airbyte/README.md

 ```sh
 psql -U airbyte -d db-airbyte
 ```

 Set resource limits for a specific connection using this command:
 ```sh
 update connection set resource_requirements = '{"cpu_limit": "5", "cpu_request": "1", "memory_limit": "1000Mi", "memory_request": "500Mi"}' where id = '5ff07aa0-036d-4133-a0e4-c7684d5bb7da';
 ```

+Resource limits that need more testing:
+- name: REPLICATION_ORCHESTRATOR_CPU_LIMIT
+  value: '2'
+- name: REPLICATION_ORCHESTRATOR_CPU_REQUEST
+    value: '1'

+November 2023 Update: Airbyte (in OpenShift Emerald cluster) is currently able to replicate json data from Oracle to Postgres.
+However, the 'normalization' pod is failing.
+This step uses DBT to flatten the replicated json data into columns.
+The 'normalization' pod is expected to be phased out for Postgres destinations (and replaced with a new method) by end of year: https://github.com/airbytehq/airbyte/issues/25194 https://github.com/airbytehq/airbyte/issues/26028

 More info: https://apps.nrs.gov.bc.ca/int/confluence/x/zQ09Cg